seandewar/nvimesweeper/README.md

 - Press `<Space>` to cycle between `!`, `?` and unmarking a square.
 - Press `<CR>` or `x` to reveal a square; just try not to step on a mine!

+Run `:help nvimesweeper` for more details.

 ### Seeding the random number generator

-Nvimesweeper does not take responsibility for seeding the random number generator used to place the mines, meaning you may see the same mine layout after restarting Nvim.
+Nvimesweeper does not yet take responsibility for seeding the random number generator used to place the mines, meaning you may see the same mine layout after restarting Nvim.